sarahsau/indoynab/README.md

 ### My bank isn't in **indoynab** yet, can you include it?
 Yes!

-Post your request to [the discussion forum](https://github.com/sarahsau/indoynab/discussions/categories/adding-a-bank-request), attaching a sample of the bank's statement.
+Post your request to [the discussion forum](https://github.com/sarahsau/indoynab/discussions/categories/adding-a-bank-request), and send the example file to indoynab [at] sarahsau [dot] com.
 Please sanitize your personal information such as real name and account number.
 For PDF statements, you can use free programs like [Sejda PDF editor](https://www.sejda.com/pdf-editor) to remove personal info beforehand.

 If you program, you're welcome to create a pull request to add a new bank yourselves.
 Add a new converter logic in `app/models/bank_[new_bank_abbreviation.rb]`.
 We are using ruby 3.0 + Rails 6.1.3.

 ### Changelog